OpenSociocracy/documentation-website/docs/quick-start/index.md

 # Kickstart Your Sociocracy Efforts

-Use these quick starts to launch your Sociocracy projects.
+Use these quick starts to launch your sociocracy projects.

 * Define how you will track or log your activities.
 * Get a baseline understanding of drivers and domains.